liujch1998/infini-gram/docs/api_doc.md

 ## Updates

+### 2024-04-15

+* We're lifting the restriction on concurrent requests and sleeping between requests.
+Now it should be OK to issue concurrent requests.
+Though our server is serving a lot of requests and you may experience longer latency.

 ### 2024-03-02

 * The API now supports inputting a list of token IDs in place of a string as the query.
 Check out the `query_ids` field.